No King?

-Yes, we have a King.
+There is a King, and the government rests on His shoulders.
 He is the King of kings and Lord of lords against whom mankind has rebelled and to Whom all will give account.
-And for which Christ has died and was raised again to reconcile all under the Lordship of Christ.
-To whom every knee shall bow and every tongue shall confess Jesus is Lord.
+Through the death and resurrection of Christ, all will be reconciled under the Lordship of Christ to whom every knee shall bow and every tongue shall confess Jesus is Lord.
 He alone raises up and tears down leaders, sometimes as we deserve and sometimes better than we deserve.
+There will be no riots, protests, or demonstrations when He subdues His enemies under His feet.

 For we will all stand before God’s judgment seat.
 It is written: